 The Slayers Evolution-R is a direct continuation of The Slayers Evolution, and it consists of 13 episodes.
 In these episodes, Lina and her comrades must find the Hellmaster’s Jar that contains the soul of Rezo the Red Priest, since he is the only hope for lifting the seal on Pokota’s village.
 The episodes in this series follows the group’s adventures in trying to acquire the Hellmaster’s Jar, as well as answers some questions regarding the character of Xellos.

 Release Date: September 21, 2010

-It should also be noted that when you watch the episodes with Japanese audio and English subtitles, the subtitles are done with thin white text with no black outline, which makes them a little hard to read, especially when they’re over a light background; if the subtitles appeared over a darker background, they were easier to read.
-Unfortunately, the issues I had with reading the subtitles helped the hamper the enjoyment I had while I was watching this Blu-ray set.
+It should also be noted that when you watch the episodes with Japanese audio and English subtitles, the subtitles are done with thin white text with no black outline, which makes them a little hard to read, especially when they’re over a light background.
+If the subtitles appeared over a darker background, they were easier to read.
+Unfortunately, the issues I had with reading the subtitles helped to hamper the enjoyment I had while I was watching this Blu-ray set.

 As to the extras included on the second Blu-ray disc, there is a textless opening song, a textless closing song, and trailers for properties that FUNimation was promoting at the time this Blu-ray set was released.

 If you’re a fan of Slayers and want to have every episode in your home video collection, and haven’t already picked up this pressing of The Slayers Evolution-R, either as a DVD or as a Blu-ray, then it’s worth picking up to complete your collection.